damonallison/notes/writing/blog/posts/2019-04-09-Make-work-meaningful-less-stressful-and-more-rewarding.md

 Work is an increasingly important and demanding part of our lives.
 We spend more waking hours of our lives working than we do with our spouses, families, or our hobbies.
-Work forms our identity, is a source of pride and accomplishment, and is of course a primary source of income.
+Work forms our identity, is a source of pride and accomplishment, and for most, a primary source of income.
+Test

-But how often do we step back and put work into perspective?
-What are our goals with work?
-Not to move up the ladder - what are our long term goals?
+But how often do you step back and put work into perspective?
+What role does work have in your life?
+Why are you working so hard?
+What are your life goals and what role does work contribute to those goals?
 When we die and look back on our lives, what will we think of our work - the jobs we did, the people we met, the struggles we overcame, the successes, the failures, and how we treated people?

-Before we think about our personal situation with work, let's step back and reflect at the current state of work in today's world.
+This post started, and still is, as a book review of Every Good Endeavor by Tim Keller.
+As part of researching for this post, I gathered information on the current state of work.
+I'm going to start by discussing what I found before moving into the review.
+While we all have our personal view on work, our jobs and feelings, I feel it helps to understand at a broad level the culture and state of work in the world today.

 ## Current State of Work